sylc/dkill/README.md

 # dkill

-Deno cli that kills a process or a port, inspired from fkill in node
+Deno cli to kill processes and ports

 ## CLI Usage